-To support the smooth transition of people with disability accessing the NDIS in year 1 areas across NSW, Ageing, Disability and Home Care (ADHC) is writing to people with disability who are currently accessing specialist disability supports through the NSW government to inform them of how and when they will access the NDIS.
+To support the smooth transition of people with disability accessing the NDIS in year 1 areas across NSW, Ageing, Disability and Home Care (ADHC) has written to people with disability who currently access specialist disability supports through the NSW government to inform them of how and when they will access the NDIS.

 In April 2016 ADHC wrote to people receiving accommodation and community high supports, as they will move into the Scheme first.

 ADHC also wrote to people who:

 - attend day, recreation and life skills programs

 - receive support from therapy, early or behaviour intervention programs

 - access supports such as personal care assistance, personal care, meal services, home modifications and transport services (often defined as community care).